 #3.
 Recruitment criteria

-Recruitment criteria of McKinsey Implementation is no different from recruiting consultants for any other roles.
+The recruitment criteria of McKinsey Implementation are no different from recruiting consultants for any other roles.
 Every candidate must demonstrate key consulting traits:

 The main difference lies in the hiring model.

 For strategy and other generalist roles, McKinsey welcomes anyone, from any professional background, at any level of experience.
 A candidate, with very minimal work experience, can apply right out of her undergraduate degree (or without a degree at all), and would still have a chance of landing a Business Analyst job.
 The job title you get depends on your level of experience.

 By contrast, McKinsey Implementation exclusively focuses on experienced hires, mostly those who have had 5 to 7 years of experience in the industry belonging to the role they’re applying for.
 These are the people who have done the implementation work, who have “lived the problem”.

 It doesn’t matter if you’re from within McKinsey or outside.
 If you have qualified industry experience, you are eligible to apply.
 Very often, McKinsey Implementation Group interviews and recruits people from within.
 For strategy consultants, however, no industry experience or background is required to apply.

 #4.
 Career path